fstudio/clangbuilder/ReadMe.md

 ## Startup Env

-When you only need to start a console environment, you can click on the 'Startup Env'。
+When you only need to start a console environment, you can click on the `Startup Env`。

 ## Add Portable Utilities